 My reasoning behind getting an Instant Pot discussed in this blog entry.
 I do not think it productive to build a robust power system to run an IP, but if one already has the robust system we might as well make use of the excess power.
 The IP used in these recipes is the 3qt Duo Mini.

 I have found the IP to save a great deal of power compared to crockpot cooking (typically 1/3rd less).
 Perhaps more surprising is the water savings, even compared to my stovetop pressure cooker.
-The stovepot version must vent steam to regulate at a specific pressure; the IP uses a pressure sensor and so does not vent steam during pressurized cooking.
+The stovetop version must vent steam to regulate at a specific pressure; the IP uses a pressure sensor and so does not vent steam during pressurized cooking.
 I’d say the average water savings is 25%, with rice being the biggest saver (50% of the water required).

 Note: some will involve Pot-in-Pot (PiP) cooking where another pot is placed inside the IP inner pot.
 Like a double-boiler.
 I often use a 6” springform because it fits nicely in the bottom of the IP.